aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-message-operations/load-save-eml-aspose-email-java/_index.md

     }
 });
 ```

 #### Step 4: Save the EML File
-Finally, save the loaded message using specified options:
+Finally, write the message to the output stream using the options defined above:

 ```java
 msg.save(bos, opt); // Save with custom progress tracking
 ```

 ### Display EML Conversion Progress
 #### Overview
-This feature provides visibility into conversion events for an EML file by displaying detailed MIME part creation and saving information.
+The progress handler gives you insight into three key events: MIME structure creation, individual MIME part saving, and final stream write.

 #### Implementing the Progress Handler
-Define a method to handle different types of conversion progress events:
+Add the following method to your class.
+It prints a concise status line for each event type:

 ```java
 private static void showEmlConversionProgress(ProgressEventHandlerInfo info) {
     int total, saved;